 - Phase II - Use current evidence and best practices to develop a clinical practice model for diagnosis, treatment and follow-up management, along with appropriate training for CHOP Care providers on the use of the new model.
 This phase is completed and implementation is being monitored for quality improvement and assurance.

 - Phase IV - Develop the architecture of a prospective clinical database on pediatric mTBI which will be instrumental in informing future clinical, research, and quality improvement initiatives.
+This phase is in progress.

 Funder: The Children's Hospital of Philadelphia Department of Pediatrics Chair’s Initiatives